-When BBC2 axed The Great Pottery Throw Down in 2016, we feared the show would never return, but thanks to Channel 4 the pottery competition is now back on our screens in January, complete with a new judge and a new host.
+When BBC2 axed The Great Pottery Throw Down in 2016, we feared the show would never return, but thanks to Channel 4 the pottery competition is now back on our screens in January.

 One thing that hasn’t changed though is that pottery legend Keith Brymer Jones is back to judge the amateur potters – and the famously teary-eyed judge is just as passionate and emotional as ever.